PavelZanek/redirections-laravel/README.md

 <a name="views"></a>
 ### Views

 If you want to change design of the app, you can generate views.
+The tool contains several pre-made templates for different CSS frameworks.
+Now available:

+- Bootstrap 4
+- Bootstrap 5
+- Tailwind CSS

 ```
 php artisan vendor:publish --tag=redirections-views